BBVA/spark-benchmarks/README.md

 ----------

 There already exists other benchmarks suites in the community that helps to evaluate different big data frameworks.
-The more representative is [HiBench](https://github.com/intel-hadoop/HiBench) which contains a set of Hadoop, Spark and streaming workloads suited for benchmarking different use cases: sorting, machine learning algorithms, web searches, graphs and so on.
+The more representative one is [HiBench](https://github.com/intel-hadoop/HiBench) which contains a set of Hadoop, Spark and streaming workloads suited for benchmarking different use cases: sorting, machine learning algorithms, web searches, graphs and so on.

-However, not all workloads are implemented using only Spark jobs and rely on Hadoop Map/Reduce framework assuming Spark is running on top of a YARN cluster.
+However, not all workloads are implemented using only Spark jobs and rely on Hadoop MapReduce framework assuming Spark is running on top of a YARN cluster.
 Concretely, DFSIO benchmark, that tests the throughput of a HDFS cluster by generating a large number of tasks performing writes and reads simultaneously, does not have a Spark corresponding implementation.